 Stephanie Lynn Saylor

 I am a full-time genetic genealogist who holds a degree in biology with an emphasis in neuroscience and have worked in research for several years on topics including: Parkinson’s disease, opioid receptors, maternal immune activation and glial cells.
 I believe that solid research techniques can help us get to know our ancestors on a deeper level, even when traditional documentation is missing or conflicting.

-I have completed several genetic genealogy related courses, including the Advanced DNA course at the Salt Lake Institute of Genealogy and the Advanced DNA Practicum at the Forensic Genealogy Institute and I teach and organize genetic genealogy webinars for the Utah Genealogical Association (UGA) and other organizations upon request.
+I have completed several genetic genealogy related courses, including the Advanced DNA course at the Salt Lake Institute of Genealogy and the Advanced DNA Practicum at the Forensic Genealogy Institute.
+I teach and organize genetic genealogy webinars as the Utah Genealogical Association (UGA) and other organizations upon request.
 I was the first UGA DNA Special Interest Group Chair and is on the UGA Board of Directors serving as the UGA Historian.
 I hope to be able to help others who have an interest in genealogy use biology, and genetics gain confidence to further their research goals.